qrlpx/unsafe_unions/README.md

 }
 ```

-`$Storage` currently needs to be specified as we have currently no way of figuring out which field is the biggest at compile-time. `$Storage` shall be a POD-type bigger or equal in size of the biggest field.
+`$Storage` shall be a POD-type bigger or equal in size of the biggest field.
+This needs to be specified, as we have currently no way of figuring out which field is the biggest at compile-time.

 **Generated Functions**: